doplab/soar-tp/week11/README.md

 The Expert Group that defined the Java API for websocket (JSR) 356 wanted to support patterns and techniques that are common to Java EE developers.
 As a consequence, JSR 356 leverages annotations and injection.

 In this exercise session, we will create a real-time chat web application based on the Java API for Websockets.
-Through our messaging system, everybody will be able to login an post messages in real-time.
+Through our messaging system, everybody will be able to log in and post messages in real-time.

 To create our project using Netbeans, we will follow the steps below:
 1. Open Netbeans
 2. Create a New Project (File > New Project > Java with Maven > Web Application)
 3. Let's call it "SoAr_sockets_week11", click on _Finish_.
-Your project is ready!
+Our project is ready!
 4. Separate our source code into packages.
-In order to have a better understanding of our code, we will separate each part of our code into packages.
+In order to have a better understanding of our code, we will separate each part of into packages.
 For this project, we will use two different packages:
    - Server (com.mycompany.server)
    - Client (com.mycompany.client)